rpotter12/bakers/README.md

 - then customer have to select the bakery item.
 - customer have to pay the amount by online.
 - time will display which shows at what time you have to collect items.
+- customer can access to different bakery in the city which are far away from their home.

 # How bakery owner have to use this app
 - they have an seperate id.